shootermv/enchancing-heroes-tour-example/README.md

 ## Transition Animations
 Since we want our SPA(single page app) to look more modern and cool - animations is "must-to-have"  feature.
 Here i added opacity transition - when navigating between pages the content appears/disappers gradually

+## Validation
+No serious app cannot function without using forms and if so - validation is important feature.
+Here i added simple 'required' validation of 'name' and 'email' inputs of hero at 'details' page.
+Until field is invalid - the 'save' button blocked from saving